Wigger: Phenomenon

 Bakari Kitwana, "a culture critic who's been tracking American hip hop for years", has written "Why White Kids Love Hip Hop: Wangstas, Wiggers, Wannabes, and the New Reality of Race in America".
 In 1993, an article in the UK newspaper The Independent described the phenomenon of white, middle-class children who were "wannabe blacks".

-The African-American hip hop artist Azealia Banks has criticized white rapper Iggy Azalea "for failing to comment on 'black issues' despite capitalising on the appropriation of African American culture in her music".
-Banks has called Azalea a "wigger", and there have been "accusations of racism against Azalea" focused on her "insensitivity to the complexities of race relations and cultural appropriation".

 Robert A. Clift's documentary titled "Blacking Up: Hip-Hop's Remix of Race and Identity" questions white enthusiasts of black hip-hop culture.
 The term of art wigger "is used both proudly and derisively to describe white enthusiasts of black hip-hop culture".
 Clift's documentary examines "racial and cultural ownership and authenticity—a path that begins with the stolen blackness seen in the success of Stephen Foster, Al Jolson, Benny Goodman, Elvis Presley, the Rolling Stones—all the way up to Vanilla Ice (popular music's ur-wigger) and Eminem".
 A review of the documentary refers to the wiggers as "white poseurs".

 In his book Colored White, historian David Roediger discusses the term "wigger" at length.
 He argues that it originated from multiple sources in both the black and white communities, and stresses its multiple meanings, as in this passage: "Where my older son went to junior high school, wigger was at the same time acceptingly applied by Blacks to whites, disparagingly applied by racist whites to other whites, dismissively applied by whites adopting Black styles to whites who were seen as doing so inauthentically, and used approvingly by white would-be-hiphoppers to describe each other".

-In political writer Mark Satin's short story "My Revolution", a wigger thief is portrayed from the point of view of an elderly white pawnshop owner (who is himself a tax cheat).
+In political writer Mark Satin's short story "My Revolution", a thief is described as a wigger by an elderly pawnshop owner.
 Outraged by multiple robberies, the owner installs an illegal nighttime security device, which electrocutes a young man breaking into the shop.
 From jail, the owner comments:

 When I [first saw the dead body], I felt I was seeing a personification of the evil that's stalking this land – the dopey face frozen in an expression of rage and entitlement, the $300 tennis shoes, the long knife unbuttoned in its sheath, ready to strike, even the crack in the tukhus.
 And the no-goodnik was white, what they call on the street a "wigger."
 I never had anything like his shoes on Avenue N growing up.
 Why the hatred?
 Why the resentment?
 Why?